 The main problem is that the very essence of Havdalah is ending Shabbos, resulting in the fact that it is actually recited during ‘chol’, weekday.
-That is fine for an ordinary week, but Motzai Shabbos Chazon is halachically part and parcel not only of the Nine Days, but actually considered ‘Shavua shechal bah Tisha B’Av’.
-This means that even the Sefardim, who generally are lenient with the Three Weeks’ and Nine Days’ restrictions, are still required to keep them this week.
+That is fine for an ordinary week, but Motzai Shabbos Chazon is halachically part and parcel not only of the Nine Days, but actually considered ‘Shavua Shechal Bah Tisha B’Av’.
+This means that even the Sefardim, who are generally lenient with the Three Weeks’ and Nine Days’ restrictions, are still required to keep them during this week.
 And one of these restrictions prohibits drinking wine, the mainstay of Havdalah.
 So how are we supposed to synthesize making Havdalah while not transgressing this restriction?

 Just Drink It!

 The first approach to this problem is the Shulchan Aruch’s.
 He maintains that whoever makes the Havdalah should just drink the wine himself.
-The Gr”a explains this position (and is later echoed by the Mishna Berura) that Havdalah is no worse than a Seudas Mitzva; just as at a Seudas Mitzva (such as a Bris) one may drink the wine even if it falls out during the week of Tisha B’Av, so too by Havdalah.
-They add that according to the Shulchan Aruch, these restrictions were never intended to negate a Mitzva.
+The Gr”a explains this position (and is later echoed by the Mishna Berura) that Havdalah is no worse than a Seudas Mitzva; just as at a Seudas Mitzva (such as a Bris) one may drink the wine even if it falls out during the week of Tisha B’Av, so too with Havdalah.
+They add that, according to the Shulchan Aruch, these restrictions were never intended to negate a Mitzva.
 This ruling is accepted and followed by Sefardic Jewry, and this Motzai Shabbos, their psak is to drink the Havdalah wine.

 The Rema’s opinion is a bit more complicated.
 He maintains that it is preferable to find a child and let him drink the Havdalah wine.
 That way, the one who actually makes the Havdalah does not have to transgress this prohibition.
-He concludes however, that me’iker din the Shulchan Aruch is correct, and if one cannot find a child to drink the wine, then an adult may do so.
+He concludes, however, that me’iker din the Shulchan Aruch is correct, and if one cannot find a child to drink the wine, then an adult may do so.

 However, there is a third opinion, that of the Aruch Hashulchan.
 He maintains that the best solution to our concern is to make Havdalah on Motzai Shabbos Chazon using beer instead of wine.
 Since beer is cited throughout the ages as a ‘Chamar Medina’, a ‘drink of the land’ on which Havdalah is permitted to be made, it would therefore be the simplest resolution to our problem.